gregorisbachtsevanos/Milestone.Client/README.md

-# TaskHub - Client
+# Milestone - Client

 ## Overview

-This repository contains the frontend code for the TaskHub, built with React.js.
+This repository contains the frontend code for the Milestone, built with React.js.
 The frontend is responsible for providing a responsive and dynamic user interface that allows users to manage projects, tasks, notes, and roadmaps effectively.

 ## Features